miker704/Strife/patch_V5_notes.md

     - Added styles for Shatter profile effect to profile effect preview modal.
     - Added Shuriken Strike profile effect to profile effect preview modal.
     - Added styles for Shuriken Strike profile effect to profile effect preview modal.
+    - Mounted Profile Effect Preview Modal to each preview button on each profile effect card in the shop page.